krishsajeev/cocoapods/README.md

 ## License

-calclib is available under the MIT license.
+calcLib is available under the MIT license.
 See the LICENSE file for more info.